All About Adjectives

 He had an ugly, big truck.

-Both sentences still make sense, which means that the two adjectives (big and ugly) are coordinate adjectives and a comma should be used.
-Non-coordinate adjectives will not make sense if you rearrange them or if you insert and in between them.
+Both sentences still make sense, which means the two adjectives (big and ugly) are coordinate adjectives and a comma should be used.
+Non-coordinate adjectives will not make sense if you rearrange them or if you insert and between them.
 Consider this example:

 Mark's two black shirts were in the laundry.